 Yehuda Halevi 16, Tel Aviv, Israel

-Lev Ha’ir translates to “The Heart of the City”, and Tel Aviv’s heart constantly buzzing with activity.
-Nestled around Rothschild Boulevard and surrounded by fine restaurants, trendy bars and specialty stores, the neighborhood is also home to Tel Aviv’s White City, a UNESCO World Heritage Site featuring a stunning array of over 4,000 Bauhaus design buildings.
-It’s a popular place for entrepreneurs and boasts the largest market in the city, Carmel Market, where you can purchase anything from souvenirs to spices and food.
-Be sure to check out the artist’s market that runs on Tuesday and Friday every week.
-By day, wander around, browsing stalls and admiring architectural gems, and by night, enjoy animated dinners with locals, or drink and dance till dawn in one of Lev Ha’ir’s many nightclubs.
+Lev Ha’ir is “The Heart of the City” and constantly buzzing with activity.
+It centers around Rothschild Boulevard and is surrounded by fine restaurants and specialty stores.
+The neighborhood is also home to Tel Aviv’s White City, a UNESCO World Heritage Site.
+It boasts the largest market in the city, Carmel Market, where you can purchase anything from souvenirs to spices.
+By night, enjoy animated dinners with locals, or drink and dance till dawn in one of its many nightclubs.

 The Rothschild Hotel

-This iconic hotel, located right on the boulevard it’s named for in the beating heart of the city, has been a part of the city for nearly a decade.
-Offering guests uncompromising luxury in the center of the city, this hotel is a modern tribute to the Baron Rothschild and his vision for Israel.
+This iconic hotel has been a part of the city for nearly a decade.
+Offering guests uncompromising luxury in the city, the Rothschild Hotel is a modern tribute to the Baron Rothschild and his vision for Israel.
 Meticulously restored by master craftsmen, this bastion of timeless architecture and historic decor is truly a step into the sumptuous past.
 Their commitment to a low environmental impact, from a use of all-natural materials within the hotel, locally sourced cosmetic products from a socially responsible provider, and a focus on reducing their carbon footprint is a refreshing change.
 A fitting choice for honeymooners and those celebrating other milestones, this is one of the best hotels in Tel Aviv and has been for decades.
 It’s also close to a number of stops that could easily be included on our Bauhaus tour.

 96 Rothschild Blvd. , Tel Aviv, 65224, Israel